kmaida/gatsby-speakerbot/docs/development.md

 ## Airtable Setup

-You need somewhere to read and write events.
+We'll need somewhere to read and write events.
 At Gatsby, we use Airtable for this.
 Head over to the [Development: Airtable docs](development-airtable.md) to learn how to set up Airtable to work with Speakerbot.

 ## MongoDB Setup